 - Ready in minutes!

 How to make masala grilled cheese

 Prepare the chutney by adding coriander, spinach, ginger, garlic, chillies, lemon juice and raw peanuts to a blender (photo 1) and blending until smooth (photo 2).

-Then we’ll prepare the masala onions by sauteing sliced onions (photo 3) with the following flavours:
+Prepare the masala onions by sauteing sliced onions with spices (photo 3).

 Now it’s time to assemble the masala grilled cheese!
 Layer up buttered bread in a frying pan with cheese, masala onions (photo 4) , tomato slices (photo 5), more cheese, and another slice of bread.
 Make sure to put the buttered sides of the bread on the outside of the sandwich to help it toast up nicely!

 Then we’ll cook the masala grilled cheese until golden and crisp (photo 6) and serve alongside the coriander chutney.
 Yum yum YUM yum yum.

 - Butter the bread generously and to the edges to ensure the grilled cheese is perfectly golden and crisp.

 - Cook on medium-low heat so the cheese can melt evenly.

 - Use two layers of cheese for optimum gooeyness!